patwaremanasvi-leo/Decentralized-Crowdfunding-Platform/README.md

 # Decentralized Crowdfunding Platform
+## Last Updated
+July 2, 2026 — minor documentation update

 ## Project Description

 The Decentralized Crowdfunding Platform is a blockchain-based smart contract system that enables transparent, trustless fundraising campaigns.
-Built on Ethereum using Solidity, this platform allows project creators to launch crowdfunding campaigns while providing contributors with guaranteed refunds if funding goals are not met by the deadline.
+Built on Ethereum using Solidity, this platform allows project creators to launch crowdfunding campaigns while ensuring contributors with guaranteed refunds if funding goals are not met by the deadline.

 Unlike traditional crowdfunding platforms, this decentralized solution eliminates intermediaries, reduces fees, and ensures complete transparency through blockchain technology.
 All transactions, contributions, and fund distributions are recorded immutably on the blockchain, providing unprecedented accountability for both creators and contributors.